 All Waterparks should implement a “Pre Park” experience.
 This would be a series of “attractions” that park goers would “enjoy” before they are permitted to enter the Primary Park.

 Your adventure would begin with a ride on the Antibacterial Wash Coaster.
 After paying more than your monthly mortgage for your family’s tickets you would immediately proceed to this Coaster.
 Here a perky attendant will instruct you to stow your belongings, hand out goggles and then help you load into rafts.
 You will then be warned to not open your mouth under any circumstances due to a slight chance that you could ingest a toxic chemical or two.

 Remember to keep those arms up in the air as your coaster races downhill for the optimum in pit purification.
 Your Wash Coaster ride concludes with a clean rinse as you come to a gentle stop and journey through the grotto of hot air for a blow dry.
-Everyone emerges from the Wash Coaster “sanitized for their own protection” and is almost ready to get in the water.
+Everyone happily emerges from the Wash Coaster “sanitized for their own protection”.

-Your next pre-park experience is the Sunscreen Spray Park where you are required to frolic in the Sunscreen Shower, SPF 70 Super Soaker and the Geyser of Coppertone.
+Your next pre-park experience is the Sunscreen Spray Park where you are can frolic in the Sunscreen Shower, the SPF 70 Super Soaker and the Geyser of Coppertone.

-To ensure that the Waterpark remains a family friendly venue guest with tattoos that exhibit foul language, hate speech, sexual innuendo or any reference – written or visual to “back door action” will be asked to visit Disappearing Tattoo Island.
+To ensure that the Waterpark remains a family friendly venue guests any tattoos that exhibit foul language, hate speech, sexual innuendo or any reference – written or visual to “back door action” will be asked to visit Disappearing Tattoo Island.
 Here make up artists will apply water and sweat proof cosmetics to mask your stupidity for the duration of your stay at the park.